bww/go-validate/README.md

 | `json` | The name of the field. |

-You may change the name of these tags by either using `NewWithConfig` or providing config options to `New`.
+You may change the name of these tags by either using `NewWithConfig` or providing config options to `New` (see below).

 ## Using Modes
 Often, when you are validating input, the definition of "valid" is different based on the mode you're in: create, update, or maybe something else.
 Go Validate addresses this by allowing you to set the name of the `check` tag so that you can validate differently depending on your mode.
 For example: